 1. Google AdSense ads

-The easiest way to make money blogging is through good old Google AdSense.
-Simply put, it allows you to make money using a pay-per-click approach.
+The easiest way to make money blogging is through good old Google Ads.
+Simply put, it allows you to make money selling ad space on your blog.

-Once you set up AdSense on your blog, Google will display a variety of ads across your blog to appeal to your target audience.
-Each time a visitor clicks on an ad, you make money.
+Once you set up AdSense on your blog, Google will show a variety of display ads across your blog to appeal to your target audience.
+Each time a visitor clicks on a banner ad, you make money.
 The amount of money you can earn through Google AdSense depends on the quality and traffic of your blog.
-Naturally, the more traffic you get, the more money you’ll make.
+Naturally, the more organic traffic you get, the more money you’ll make.

 Keep in mind that your blog needs to be approved for Google AdSense before you can start making any money.
 Make sure to check these requirements for approval and take a look at our Google AdSense video to learn how to set up your account.